LedgerHQ/app-monero/doc/developer/blue-app-commands.rst

 if P1 is '00' the provided public key will be used.

-if P1 is '01' the public view is key will be used and the provided public key will be 'ignored'
+if P1 is '01' the public view is key will be used and the provided private key will be 'ignored'

-if P is '02' the public spend is key will be used and the provided public key will be 'ignored'
+if P1 is '02' the public spend is key will be used and the provided private key will be 'ignored'

 Any other value will be rejected.